Raghav2211/todo-app-infra/todo-app/k8s/mysql/README.md

 Persistence configuration stores the MySQL data and configurations at the `/var/lib/mysql` path of the container.

-PersistentVolume will be created for local if `persistence.enabled` is set to `true` and if true then data will be  mounted into specified directory.
+PersistentVolume will be created if `persistence.enabled` is set to `true` and if true then data will be  mounted into specified directory.
 In order to disable this functionality `persistence.enabled` should be set as `false`.